idcrook/raspberry-pi-rotary-phone/README.md

   User pi
 ```

+That way a command like `ssh rpi2` will connect to the Pi.

 ## SSH keys for password-less  ###

-Update SSH key config in `bootstrap-playbook.yaml` if necessary, after ensuring as SSH identity is available and/or copying identity to **`keys/`**.
+Update SSH key config in `bootstrap-playbook.yaml` if necessary.
+First, will need to ensure an SSH identity is available.
+And identity may be  copied to **`keys/`** subdirectory and pointed to for ansible.
 The SSH keys are used to configure password-less SSH access.
 Search google for how to make an ssh identity using `ssh-keygen` if you do not already have one.
+The default location of `~/.ssh/id_rsa` is also the default in the ansible config.

 **FILES**